googleapis/java-cloud-bom/site/content/docs/_index.md

 This site contains Javadoc reference documentation for the latest published Cloud SDK modules.

-You can select the module you want to see the Javadocs for on the lefthand side.
+You can select the libaries-bom version on the lefthand side.

 ---